 Jim's comment: "he just had a near death experience.
 He's decided he better get out and enjoy life".
 LOL!

-January 15, 2019- Pride has really picked up his activity level and his weight is improving by the day.
+January 15, 2019- Papi has really picked up his activity level and his weight is improving by the day.
 In late night chats with my friend Amanda Hewitt Pruett she mentioned a

 (thank you, Amanda!).
 It dawned on me that we had